 Brief mentions each Sunday of my favorite listening from the week prior:

 For context, when posting the track online, please be sure to include this following information:

-More on this 582nd weekly Disquiet Junto project, X Techno (The Assignment: Make a new subgenre), at: https://disquiet.com/0582/
+More on this 585th weekly Disquiet Junto project, Generations (The Assignment: Fast forward an old track to make a new one), at: https://disquiet.com/0585/

+Brief mentions each Sunday of my favorite listening from the week prior: